-Waste Management Plan Sample Clauses
+Waste Management Plan Clause Samples

 Waste Management Plan.
 The management plan must address waste source identification and separation, returns, reuse and salvage, recycling, landfill options, alternatives to landfilling, materials handling procedures and transportation.

 Waste Management Plan.
-The goal of this task is to ensure that the Contractor submits a Waste Management Plan to the CCM prior to expenditure of SEP funds under this Agreement on proposed project activities that may generate any sanitary or hazardous waste.
+The goal of this task is to ensure that the Contractor submits a Waste Management Plan to the CAM prior to expenditure of ARRA funds under this Agreement on proposed project activities that may generate any sanitary or hazardous waste.
 The Waste Management Plan must describe the Contractor’s plan to dispose of any sanitary or hazardous waste generated by any proposed project activities.
-Sanitary and hazardous waste includes, but is not limited to: construction and demolition debris, old light bulbs, fluorescent ballasts and lamps, piping, roofing material, discarded equipment, debris, and asbestos.
+Sanitary and hazardous waste includes, but is not limited to, construction and demolition debris, old light bulbs, fluorescent ballasts and lamps, piping, roofing material, discarded equipment, debris, and asbestos.
 The Waste Management Plan must also describe the categories and estimated volumes of waste that the Contractor anticipates will be generated by any proposed project activities, and the disposal path for each category of waste.
-The plan must comply with all federal, state, and local laws and regulations governing waste disposal. • Submit to the CCM a Waste Management Plan for each project no later than thirty (30) days after the execution of the Agreement or the identification of any projects that may generate waste, whichever is later.
-The Energy Commission may specify an earlier time for submittal of the Waste Management Plan if retrofit work is expected to begin within less than thirty (30) days of project identification. • Waste Management Plan
+The plan must comply with all federal, state, and local laws and regulations governing waste disposal. • Submit to the CAM a Waste Management Plan for each project no later than thirty (30) days after the execution of the Agreement or the identification of any projects that may generate waste, whichever is later.
+The Energy Commission may specify an earlier time for submittal of the Waste Management Plan if retrofit work is expected to begin within less than thirty (30) days of project identification.
+Waste Management Plan

 Waste Management Plan.
 (1) The Airline shall prepare and submit to the City upon request a waste management plan outlining its program for recycling, waste management and waste minimization at DIA to the extent reasonably possible.
 (2) The Airline shall make good faith efforts to participate in recycling programs offered by the Airport and to identify upon request locations on the Demised Premises at which recycling collection containers may be placed.
 The City will use a "compensatory" methodology to establish Terminal Complex rental rates.
 The Airlines will pay the fully allocated cost of the space that they lease in the Landside Terminal building and airside concourses.
 Landing fees will be established according to a "cost center residual cost" methodology, under which the airlines will pay the costs of the Airfield, after first deducting airfield revenues from other sources (primarily general aviation landing fees and fuel flowage fees).